 Ticket To Ride is a super fun game that has quickly become a favorite.
 In this game, you build train routes between major cities in the USA.
 M is getting super familiar now with those large cities and where they are on the map.
 These are not capital cities but major cities.
 Even though we haven’t visited many of the cities in the game yet, she is learning to know what state they are in.
 Awesome!
 I hope you get a chance to check out their Amazon reviews.
 Lots of people are chiming in about how great this game is.

 There are lots more Geography games on our wish list.
 The reviews on these other games look pretty fantastic too!

 I think doing a USA Puzzle really does help understand where the states go.
 Every time M does it she gets faster at it.
+It has been an important part of our homeschool geography.
 At first, she used the box to see where the states were located.
 Now that she has done it a few times, I can see which states she is remembering and which ones she is still working on.
-The reason we picked this specific puzzle is that the pieces are actually shaped like the states and almost all of the states are individual pieces (some of the small eastern states are grouped together).
+The reason we picked this specific puzzle is that the pieces are shaped like the states, and almost all of the states are individual pieces (some of the small eastern states are grouped together).
 I also really like that the Capitals are included.

 These are the resources we are currently using.
 Have you found other things that really help your kiddos with U.S. Geography?
 I’d love to hear your thoughts!
 Feel free to join the conversation.
 I also have a Pinterest Board with tons of other USA Geography Ideas including lesson plans and crafts.
 You can find my Geography Board HERE.
 While your there, I hope you get a chance to follow all of my Pinterest Boards.